How to Eat Fried Worms

 by Thomas Rockwell (1973)

 How to Eat Fried Worms is a truly “squirm in your seat” read – and that makes it a perfect Intro selection for One School, One Book.
-One sure way to get children wanting to read more is to expose them to wriggly, gross scenarios where they can vicariously imagine and experience classic kid-based grossness.
+One sure way to get children wanting to read more is to pick a book that is filled to the brim with classic kid-based grossness.
 Hit ‘em where they live.
 And that’s what How to Eat Fried Worms supplies.
 Worms.
 Plenty of ‘em.
 All ready to be eaten.

 The characters in this contest, starting with the protagonist, Billy, are strong-willed and continually and creatively test each other’s fortitude and forgiveness.
-There’s a big money bet, teamwork, and repeated efforts at sabotage.
-And days and days of eating worms by all sorts of methods.
-Which culminates in a valuable lesson in plowing through the hard stuff to get to a big reward.
+The bet results in teamwork as well as repeated efforts at sabotage.
+And days and days of eating worms prepared lots of different ways.
+Ultimately, this book culminates in a valuable lesson in plowing through the hard stuff to get to a big reward.